firmread/GIF-Camera/README.md

 ___ HOW TO USE

 Copy the contents of the 'libraries_you_need' folder to your Processing libraries directory.
-This is usually located in Document->Processing->Libraries.
+This is usually located in Documents->Processing->Libraries.
 Ensure that you start (or restart) Processing after these Libraries are placed in the appropriate folder

 The program *may* throw a webcam error related to your video ratio.